HTTP5214-Winter2023/team-C4RBON/AadritChauhan/AadritChauhan-standup-log.md

 ## Week 7 - 22nd Feb,2023
 - Our fourth scrum master was decided.
 - Kanban board was created on trello.
-- Discussion about preferred language/framework was held
+- Discussion about preferred language/framework was held.

 ## Week 9 - 8th Mar,2023